-St. Peter’s Basilica is another of the unmissable sites visit in Rome in a day.
+St. Peter’s Basilica is another one of the unmissable sites to visit in Rome in a day.
 If you haven’t been, don’t wait further.
 The stunning St. Peter’s Square, Michelangelo’s La Pietà, St. Peter’s Baldachin, the crypt of the popes and plenty of art and history can take up to 1 hour to visit.

 Unfortunately, to enter the basilica you can’t skip the queue, but the police make the security control flow pretty quickly.
 The only way you can avoid the queue is to join a private tour with the basilica included, so your guide will take you inside after visiting the Museums.

 The Hadrian Mausoleum, known in Rome as Castel Sant’Angelo, appears in most of the pictures taken along the river.
 You can easily reach Castel Sant’Angelo with a 10-minute walk along Via della Conciliazione from St. Peter’s Basilica.

 If you decide to visit inside, it can take around an hour.
 The building served many purposes throughout history, including being used as a prison.
 To visit the prison you will need to purchase a tour with the official guide when you are buying your ticket.